rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 <span style="color:#ffff00">Edrin</span> - A blonde Aasimar who wears a silk robe and a wizards hat who works for the Consortium as a Castellan, that also adopted Sazen Bhamar.

 Ranks for The Consortium's Members
 	Lord - The Formless ally who dares not reveal themselves, playing unknown games to unseen ends.
-Commissar - The Innocuous Leader of the group.
+	-Commissar - The Innocuous Leader of the group.
 Beholden only to the Lord who is yet in the Dark.
-Captain - The Inner Circle, law maker, Juice Barron or political or familial ally to the Major.
-Castellan - The well connected, well invested, and very influential of the Consortium's finest.
+	-Captain - The Inner Circle, law maker, Juice Barron or political or familial ally.
+	-Castellan - The well connected, well invested, and very influential of the Consortium's finest.
 Leaders of inner circles, national spies and dangerous assassins.
-Lieutenant - Capable of creating your own missions to send others on and/or yourself.
+	-Lieutenant - Capable of creating your own missions to send others on and/or yourself.
 Capable to enter the upper circle's clubs and galleries.
-Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.
+	-Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.

-Due to its ability to find curios and rare materials around the world they make quite a lot of money.
+	-Due to its ability to find curios and rare materials around the world they make quite a lot of money.
 In addition to their "Original activities"

 ## Guild Square
 ### -The <span style="color:#00b050">Family</span>
 	A mob-like organization that deals primarily in deals in shipping and transit in between The Wall.
 Securing a deal with them can be done but you must become a trusted venture before they are willing to help your cause.
 	The Family lives in a walled in estate in the center of the Guild Square of Opportunity.
-*Currently has a debt with Matt's Character*
+*Currently has a debt with Illarya
 House <span style="color:#00b050">Julii</span> *(jool-ee-aye)*
 	Father Janus Julii
 	Mother Dianne Julii